-- Brick-and-mortar locations: Bank of America has thousands of branches nationwide.
+- Bricks-and-mortar locations: Bank of America has thousands of branches nationwide.
 If you need in-person customer support, you can visit a branch and speak to a live representative for help.

-- High monthly balance minimums: To have your monthly fee waived, Bank of America requires you to have an average balance of $3,000 to $15,000.
-That’s higher than some other business checking account offerings.
-For example, Bank OZK — formerly Bank of the Ozarks — offers small business checking options with no minimum balance and no monthly service fees.
+- High monthly balance requirements : To have your monthly fee waived, Bank of America requires you to have an average monthly account balance of $3,000 to $15,000.
+That’s higher than some other free business checking account offerings.

-Here are the answers to some common questions about Bank of America’s checking accounts:
+Here are the answers to some common questions about Bank of America’s business checking accounts:

-1. Should I get a Bank of America business credit card?
+4. Should I Get a Bank of America Business Credit Card?

 If you’re a small business owner and are signing up for a business checking account, it’s a good idea to sign up for a business credit card, as well.
 Having a separate credit card will help you track your spending, allowing you to maximize your deductions.
 And, a good credit card can help you earn valuable rewards.

 Bank of America offers several excellent credit card options for business owners.
-For example, you’ll earn 3X points per $1 spent on travel purchases and 1.5X points per $1 spent on all other purchases with the Business Advantage Travel Rewards card.
+For example, with the, you can

-If you’re thinking of opening a new business checking account for your company, choosing one of Bank of America’s checking accounts is a smart option.
-With fees that can be waived, a solid reputation, and an easy-to-use online banking platform, Bank of America can help you manage your business’ finances and streamline your bookkeeping.
+Bank of America is just one of many banks that offer business checking accounts.
+If you’re thinking of opening a new business checking account for your company, choosing one of Bank of America’s checking accounts is an option to consider.
+With fees that may be waived and branches across the U.S., Bank of America can help you manage your business’ finances and streamline your bookkeeping.

 This article was originally written on September 17, 2020 and updated on April 4, 2023.